awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 Non\-root volume
 By default, when you [attach a non\-root EBS volume to an instance](ebs-attaching-volume.md), its `DeleteOnTermination` attribute is set to `false`\.
 Therefore, the default is to preserve these volumes\.
 After the instance terminates, you can take a snapshot of the preserved volume or attach it to another instance\.
 You must delete a volume to avoid incurring further charges\.
 For more information, see [Delete an Amazon EBS volume](ebs-deleting-volume.md)\.

 To verify the value of the `DeleteOnTermination` attribute for an EBS volume that is in use, look at the instance's block device mapping\.
-For more information, see [Viewing the EBS volumes in an instance block device mapping](block-device-mapping-concepts.md#view-instance-bdm)\.
+For more information, see [View the EBS volumes in an instance block device mapping](block-device-mapping-concepts.md#view-instance-bdm)\.

 You can change the value of the `DeleteOnTermination` attribute for a volume when you launch the instance or while the instance is running\.